 max_height

-option has two kinds of behaviors depending on the state of the autoresize
+The max_height option has two kinds of behaviors depending on the state of the autoresize plugin:

-plugin, this option allows you to set the maximum height that a user can stretch the entire TinyMCE interface (by grabbing the dragable area in the bottom right of the editor interface). -
+• autoresize OFF (Default): Without the autoresize plugin, this option sets the maximum height that a user can stretch the entire TinyMCE interface (by grabbing the draggable area in the bottom right of the editor interface).

 Type: Number